ManagementCore API

 Attributes

-You can extend a User resource by feeding it additional information including dynamically from external sources (e.g. IAM platforms, SIEM tools, threat intelligence tools, incident alerting and on-call management tools, etc...) via the APIs (read more here).
+You can extend the information of a User by providing it additional, whether manually or dynamically, via the APIs (read more here) from external sources (e.g. IAM platforms, SIEM tools, threat intelligence tools, incident alerting and on-call management tools, etc...).
 Such additional information can be especially useful for extending access control and making it as fine-grained and dynamic as you wish (read more here).
 Here is an example:

 1